-(1) Due October 31, 2019: LSEs are required to make a 2020 Year-Ahead System, Local and Flexible RAR compliance showing that demonstrates Year Ahead compliance with the following obligations:

-- For YA System compliance, LSEs must demonstrate they have procured 90% of the total forecasted load plus planning reserves for the five summer months of May through September of the applicable compliance year. - For YA Local compliance, LSEs must demonstrate they have procured 100% of the Local RAR for all 12 months of the applicable compliance years Year 1 (2020) and Year 2 (2021), and 50% of the Local RAR for all 12 months of the applicable compliance Year 3 (2022).
+- (1) Due October 31, 20215: LSEs are required to make a 2022 Year-Ahead System, Local and Flexible RAR compliance showing that demonstrates Year Ahead compliance with the following obligations: - For YA System compliance, LSEs must demonstrate they have procured 90% of the total forecasted load plus planning reserves for the five summer months of May through September of the applicable compliance year. - For YA Local compliance, LSEs must demonstrate they have procured 100% of the Local RAR for all 12 months of the applicable compliance years Year 1 (2022) for all distribution service areas and Year 2 (2023), and 50% of the Local RAR for all 12 months of the applicable compliance Year 3 (2024) for LSEs in SDG&E's distribution service areas.
+For LSEs in PG&E and SCE's distributions service areas, the 100% and 50% local RA requirement for 2023 and 2024 is eliminated.
+The CPE will be assigned local requirement for 2023 and 2024 in PG&E and SCE's distribution service areas.
+LSEs may self-show a local resource for 2023 and 2024 in PG&E and SCE's distributions service areas.
 LSEs must show all units they have under contract that are Local RA units and are included in the NQC list.
-Any local capacity owned or under contract in 2020, 2021, or 2022 that is not listed in the compliance tabs must be listed on the Additional Local Resources tabs, pursuant to D.10-06-036. - For YA Flexible compliance, LSEs must demonstrate they have procured 90% of each month's allocated flexible RAR. - (2) 75 days prior to the compliance month (exact due dates specified in the RA calendar above), LSEs are required to file an adjusted load forecast for the compliance month that incorporates any changes due to load migration that have occurred since the YA forecasting process.
+Any local capacity owned or under contract in 2022, 2023, or 2024 that is not listed in the compliance tabs must be listed on the Additional Local Resources tabs, pursuant to D.10-06-036.
+On September 30, 2021, CPE and LSEs that voluntarily committed local resources to the CPE make local RA showing to the Commission and the CAISO. - For YA Flexible compliance, LSEs must demonstrate they have procured 90% of each month's allocated flexible RAR. - (2) 75 days prior to the compliance month (exact due dates specified in the RA calendar above), LSEs are required to file an adjusted load forecast for the compliance month that incorporates any changes due to load migration that have occurred since the YA forecasting process.
 If needed, LSEs may further revise these Month Ahead adjusted forecasts until 25 days before the RA filing deadline for the compliance month (70 days prior the compliance month), pursuant to CEC approval.
 All forecasts must be filed with both the CEC and the CPUC.
 If an LSE does not anticipate changes to its Month Ahead forecasts, the LSE should inform CPUC and CEC that it will not submit a revised forecast. - Pursuant to D.10-12-038 and revised by D.14-06-050 LSEs must make only one revised August load forecast (to inform the local RA reallocation process) in March of each year.
-In addition to the August revised forecast, LSEs must provide revised forecasts for July through December in order to inform the incremental flexible RA reallocation ("true-up") process. - Pursuant to the quarterly CAM allocation process adopted in D.14-06-050, LSEs must include, with their revised monthly load forecast adjustments, updated values for all months in the upcoming CAM quarter.
-Since these quarterly allocations occur four times a year, they should be included in the following monthly load forecast submissions to the CEC: March, June, September and December (this information is included in the calendar above). - (3) 45 days prior to the compliance month (due dates specified in the RA calendar above) LSEs are required to file the following information with the CPUC: - Month Ahead Monthly Flexible System, and Local RAR showings that demonstrate 100% compliance with an LSE's Flexible, System, and Local RAR. - From July through December, the monthly filings must include Incremental Flexible and Local RAR showings that demonstrate 100% compliance with the incremental ("true-up") Flexible and Local RAR that
+In addition to the